 Sharks have been swimming our oceans for hundreds of millions of years.
-However, over the last several decades we have witnessed populations of sharks plummet, worldwide.
-The most obvious and publicized reason has been shark fining, the often, illegal practice of butchering sharks for their fins, usually while they are still alive.
-The fins are then dried and sold as an ingredient in shark fin soup, considered a delicacy in China.
+However, over the last several decades we have witnessed populations of sharks plummet worldwide.
+The most obvious and publicized reason has been shark finning.
+This practice of butchering sharks for their fins is, usually while they are still alive, is often illegal.
+The fins are dried and sold as an ingredient in shark fin soup, considered a delicacy in China.
 However, there is another, often ignored issue contributing to the decline of shark numbers: the use of shark cartilage as a cure for cancer.
-So on World Cancer Awareness Day it seems appropriate that we look at the truth behind Sharks and Cancer and do they really have anything in common?
+We look at the truth behind sharks and cancer.
+Do they really have anything in common?

 Shoddy Science and Lots of Money to Make

-In the early 90’s Dr. I William Lane took this one giant step in the wrong direction by concluding after shoddy “clinical trials” in Mexico that taking shark cartilage orally was a treatment for cancer.
+In the early 90’s, Dr. I William Lane took us one giant step in the wrong direction by concluding, after shoddy “clinical trials” in Mexico, that taking shark cartilage orally was a treatment for cancer.
 He came to this startling conclusion by making the unproven claim that sharks did not get cancer and consequently some secret ingredient in their cartilage must prevent cancer.

 In 1992 Lane published the best-selling book Sharks Don’t Get Cancer: How Shark Cartilage Could Save Your Life.
 Four years later he followed with Sharks Still Don’t Get Cancer.
 To capitalize on his newly acquired fame Lane started his own company Lane Labs to hunt sharks and make pills.